openmetalio/openmetal-docs/docs/operators-manual/day-1/command-line/openstackclient.md

 This environment is created so as to not interfere with the system's Python version.

-In a default CentOS 8 Stream installation, the system's Python executable is `/usr/libexec/platform-python` and is what will be used to create the virtual environment.
+Utilizing the venv module, create a Python virtual environment that will be used to isolate versioning of different software.

-Use `/usr/libexec/platform-python -m venv ~/venv` to create a virtual environment in path `~/venv`.
+Use `virtualenv -p python3.6 /opt/omi-cli` to create a virtual environment in path `/opt/omi-cli`.

 For example: